Dynamically generated tilt of isocurvature fluctuations

 \subsection{Relic density}

 First let us consider the evolution of the average energy density.
 We saw in \secref{condensate} that, at the beginning of inflation, the scalar quickly reaches a slow-roll solution, which acts as an attractor.
-Thus for a fixed length of inflation $N_\mathrm{tot}$, the energy density in the scalar at the end of inflation, and therefore also its energy density today, is fixed regardless of initial conditions.
-This implies a predictive relationship between the parameters of the potential in order to produce the correct DM relic abundance, analogous to the relationship between the mass and decay constant of axion DM implied by the misalignment mechanism~\cite{Arias_2012}.
+Thus for a fixed length of inflation $N_\mathrm{tot}$, the energy density in the scalar at the end of inflation, and therefore also its energy density today, is independent of its initial conditions.
+This is in contrast to other scalar DM production mechanisms where the field value at the end of inflation, and so also its abundance today, is stochastic~\cite{Garcia_2023,GarciaKe_2025}.
+Enforcing the correct DM relic abundance then implies a predictive relationship between the parameters of the potential.

 As radiation domination progresses, the scalar will exhibit various different equations of state, which will affect how its energy density redshifts.
 The scalar will always begin radiation domination as it ended inflation: slow rolling.
 This corresponds to an equation of state $w=-1$, or equivalently a constant energy density $\rho\propto a^0$.
 If the scalar is to be the DM, it should end up redshifting like matter, i.e. $w=0$ or $\rho\propto a^{-3}$.
 In the case of the potential in \eqref{quartic}, there will also be an intermediate period where the quartic term dominates.
 In this case, \eqref{eos} implies that $w=1/3$ and so the scalar redshifts like radiation, $\rho\propto a^{-4}$, during this period.